ryanpcmcquen/config-o-matic/README.md

-##config-o-matic

-Slackware is easy to configure with config-o-matic.
+#config-o-matic

 Configure Slackware installs in no time with config-o-matic! (patent pending)

-(Now supports 32 and 64 bit!)
+- Now supports 32 and 64 bit!

-(Note that $ user configuration is the same regardless of using stable or current.)
+- Note that $ user configuration is the same regardless of using stable or current.

-If you do not want any extra packages, choose VANILLA on ROOT script.

-NEARFREE option now to remove all non-free packages except the kernel.
-At this time, NEARFREE is not valid with any other options.
+3 options are presented when running the ROOT script:

+1. NEARFREE: Follows freeslack.net, but does not remove the kernel.
+2. VANILLA: Does not install any extra packages.
+3. MATE: Installs the Mate desktop environment.

+Choosing 'no' on all 3 is considered the 'normal' route.

 ###STABLE